felipendc/thinkpad_t430_display_b140han01.7_or_b140han01.3_icc_profiles/README.md

  This repository is for my personal use only.😉✌️
  If you wish to download this file, feel free.
- But I also recommend downloading it from the official repository.
+ But I recommend downloading it from the official repository.
  The link is available down below.👇</pre>

 <br />